MGMCN/FastCV/README.md

 # Now you can view your cv by visiting your_account_name.github.io
 ```
 ## Workflow to edit this cv
+Edit these three files.
+See what has changed by using the local hugo server.
 ```Bash
 $ ls # Now back to our root directory.
 .